Fact checkedFact Checked

 Miso

 Enjoy a cup or bowl of miso soup or add miso to dishes for its health benefits.
 Miso is typically made from fermenting soybeans and can be added to salad dressings.
 Even though this fermented food may be a bit on the salty side, it has been connected to longevity and the reduction of irritable bowel syndrome symptoms.
-There may be concerns about miso and hypertension, but this probiotic food has been used to relieve inflammation, stomach ulcers, lower the risk of obesity[15], and provide other health benefits.
+There may be concerns about miso and hypertension, but this probiotic food has been used to relieve inflammation, and stomach ulcers, lower the risk of obesity[13], and provide other health benefits.

 According to Kayo Kurotani[16] of the National Institutes of Biomedical Innovation in Tokyo, “ Fermented soybeans used for products such as miso and natto might have a beneficial effect on longevity…” The average Japanese adult consumes 20g of miso daily[17].